PredictiveScienceLab/pift-paper-2023/examples/example02.md

 # Reproducing the results of Example 2

 ## Objective
-The objective of this example is to demonstrate how the inverse temperature
+The objective of this example is to demonstrate how physics-informed information field theory can be used to solve inverse problems.
-$\beta$ detects model form error.
-Namely, we see that:
-+ if the model is correct, $\beta$ tends to be large
-+ if the model is wrong, $\beta$ tends to be small.

 ## Mathematical details
 In this example the spatial domain is $[0, 1]$.